What is freight forwarding?

 What do freight forwarders do?

-Freight forwarders facilitate the smooth transportation of freight cargo.
-It is their responsibility to analyse the requirements of each shipment, e.g. the type of goods, weight, volume and shipping timeline.
-From this they identify the best possible route and type of transport needed — e.g. air, sea, rail or road.
+Freight forwarders facilitate the smooth transportation of freight cargo as part of a freight forwarding service.
+It is their responsibility to analyse the requirements of each shipment, for example the type of goods, weight, volume and shipping timeline.
+From this they identify the best possible route and type of transport needed, for example air, sea, rail or road.

 The purpose of freight forwarding is to ensure the most cost-efficient transportation of goods.
 It is their responsibility to ensure safety and compliance of cargo load, saving the client time by ensuring each shipment is fast and efficient.
 To do this, they leverage extensive contacts and their knowledge of the sector.